-&lt;sup>109 Responsibilities and obligations of States with respect to activities in the Area, Advisory Opinion, 1 February 2011, ITLOS Reports 2011, p.
+10 Responsibilities and obligations of States with respect to activities in the Area, Advisory Opinion, 1 February 2011, ITLOS Reports 2011, p.
 10, at p.
 25.

-&lt;sup>110 Request for Advisory Opinion submitted by the Sub-Regional Fisheries Commission, Advisory Opinion, 2 April 2015, ITLOS Reports 2015, p.
+11 Request for Advisory Opinion submitted by the Sub-Regional Fisheries Commission, Advisory Opinion, 2 April 2015, ITLOS Reports 2015, p.
 4.

-&lt;sup>111 Pulp Mills on the River Uruguay (Argentina v.
+12 Pulp Mills on the River Uruguay (Argentina v.
 Uruguay), Judgment, I.C.J.
 Reports 2010, p.
-14. PCA, 12 July 2016, South China Sea Award (Republic of the Philippines/People's Republic of China).
+14. 13 PCA, 12 July 2016, South China Sea Award (Republic of the Philippines/People's Republic of China).

+symbolic effort).
+These measures may include, beyond measures binding upon activities in the own territory, also certain conditions upon imports in order to induce producers of importing goods to observe certain minimum standards in relation to the greenhouse gas footprint.

-1 The obligation of conduct also takes into account the capability of the State 2 concerned.
-This has certain similarities with the principle of common but 3 differentiated responsibilities and respective capabilities under the UNFCCC and the 4 Paris Agreement, whereby account is taken of the different national circumstances, 5 which can evolve over time and whereby the capabilities of certain States can 6 improve.
-7 8 Here, the European Union would like to echo COSIS's concern expressed in its oral statement, that the differentiation should not become a pretext for certain high 9 10 emitting States - even if generally still considered as developing States - to escape their obligations of conduct because in the past they may not have contributed 11 12 significantly to greenhouse gas emissions, allowing them somehow to "harvest" an 13 alleged entitlement to catch up with old industrialized countries and to emit high 14 share of greenhouse gases.
-15 16 Such an approach would push very far in the future the greenhouse gas "peaking".
-17 with long-time overshooting and possibly irreversible adverse effects on the marine 18 environment.
-Such an extensive interpretation of the differentiation would simply 19 render impossible to collectively achieve the results aimed at by the relevant 20 obligations of conduct, and this would thus be fundamentally inconsistent with the 21 obligation of conduct under UNCLOS Part XII and the other relevant instruments.
-22 23 In this regard, it is also worth recalling that the International Law Commission 24 considered, in the context of the draft articles on the prevention on transboundary 25 harm, that "while the economic level of States is one of the factors to be taken into 26 account in determining whether a State has complied with its obligation of due 27 diligence", it "cannot be used to dispense the State from its obligation[s]".
-28 29 The obligation of conduct is also an evolutive one, which increases in intensity when 30 the risk becomes clearer over time (as is shown by consensus in science).
-31 32 And, finally, the obligation of conduct also entails a duty of vigilance and of 33 enforcement of the measures taken.
-34 35 Here, a confusion should be avoided, which is to consider that when a particular 36 result is mentioned in the relevant provisions, quantified or not, like the reduction or 37 prevention of pollution, or the limitation of the warming due to anthropogenic 38 emissions of greenhouse gases to a maximum, that this would necessarily turn the 39 obligations into an obligation of result, meaning into a positive legal obligation to
+The obligation of conduct also takes into account the capability of the State concerned.
+This has certain similarities with the principle of common but differentiated responsibilities and respective capabilities under the UNFCCC and the Paris Agreement, whereby account is taken of the different national circumstances, which can evolve over time and whereby the capabilities of certain States can improve.

+Here, the European Union would like to echo COSIS's concern expressed in its oral statement, 14 that the differentiation should not become a pretext for certain high emitting States - even if generally still considered as developing States - to escape their obligations of conduct because in the past they may not have contributed significantly to greenhouse gas emissions, allowing them somehow to "harvest" an alleged entitlement to catch up with old industrialized countries and to emit high share of greenhouse gases.

-- 40 achieve that result (and then with only force majeure as an excuse). - 41 - 42 Here, the European Union would not see solid legal grounds to change the nature of - 43 these obligations of reduction or prevention of pollution by greenhouse gases or of - 44 limiting the temperature increase into obligations of result.
-It is also noted that no
+Such an approach would push very far in the future the greenhouse gas "peaking", with long-time overshooting and possibly irreversible adverse effects on the marine environment.
+Such an extensive interpretation of the differentiation would simply render impossible to collectively achieve the results aimed at by the relevant obligations of conduct, and this would thus be fundamentally inconsistent with the obligation of conduct under UNCLOS Part XII and the other relevant instruments.

+In this regard, it is also worth recalling that the International Law Commission considered, in the context of the draft articles on the prevention on transboundary harm, that "while the economic level of States is one of the factors to be taken into account in determining whether a State has complied with its obligation of due diligence", it "cannot be used to dispense the State from its obligation[s]".
+15

+The obligation of conduct is also an evolutive one, which increases in intensity when the risk becomes clearer over time (as is shown by consensus in science).

+And, finally, the obligation of conduct also entails a duty of vigilance and of enforcement of the measures taken.

+Here, a confusion should be avoided, which is to consider that when a particular result is mentioned in the relevant provisions, quantified or not, like the reduction or prevention of pollution, or the limitation of the warming due to anthropogenic emissions of greenhouse gases to a maximum, that this would necessarily turn the obligations into an obligation of result, meaning into a positive legal obligation to achieve that result (and then only force majeure would be an excuse).

-&lt;sup>113 Public sitting held on Tuesday, 12 September 2023, at 10 a.m., at the International Tribunal for the Law of the Sea, Hamburg, President Albert J. Hoffmann presiding, Request for an Advisory Opinion Submitted by The Commission of Small Island States on Climate Change and International Law, ITLOS/PV.23/C31/3, Verbatim Records, Page 4 at 8.
+14 Public sitting held on Tuesday, 12 September 2023, at 10 a.m., at the International Tribunal for the Law of the Sea, Hamburg, President Albert J. Hoffmann presiding, Request for an Advisory Opinion Submitted by The Commission of Small Island States on Climate Change and International Law, ITLOS/PV.23/C31/3, Verbatim Records, Page 4 at 8.